English resistance to a standing army

-English resistance to a standing army refers to the long-standing political and constitutional opposition in England to maintaining a permanent military force in peacetime.
-Before the mid-seventeenth century, national defence relied on local militia, noble levies, and mercenaries.
-The creation of the New Model Army by Oliver Cromwell during the English Civil War demonstrated the effectiveness—but also the dangers—of a professional army under centralized control.
+English resistance to a standing army refers to the long-standing political and constitutional opposition in England to maintaining a standing army in peacetime.
+Prior to the mid-17th century, England's national defence relied on the militia and temporary armies of conscripts, volunteers and mercenaries raised in times of war.
+In 1645, Parliamentarians raised England's first standing army, the New Model Army, during the English Civil War.
+The New Model Army demonstrated both the effectiveness and dangers of a professional army under centralized control.

-After the Restoration in 1660, fear of military despotism shaped English political thought.
-The 1689 Bill of Rights confirmed that no standing army could be maintained without Parliament’s consent, establishing the principle of civilian oversight.
-Despite continuing unease through the eighteenth century, especially among advocates of the militia system, a permanent army became an accepted feature of the modern British state.
+Following the Stuart Restoration of Charles II in 1660, fear of military despotism shaped English political thought, though Charles raised the English, Scottish and Irish armies as standing armies in 1661.
+The 1689 Bill of Rights confirmed that no standing army could be maintained without the Parliament of England's consent, establishing the principle of civil control of the military.
+Despite continuing unease through the 18th century, especially among advocates of the militia system, a standing army became an accepted feature of the British state.

 Civil War

 Charles I's attempts to rule without Parliament often centered around attempts to maintain armed forces without Parliamentary approval particularly in the war against Spain and the Bishops' Wars in Scotland.

 In the lead up to the English Civil War one of the grievances was Charles I's attempt to raise Coat and conduct money money without parliamentary approval.

 Prior to the influence of Oliver Cromwell, England lacked a standing army, instead relying on militia organized by local officials, private forces mobilized by the nobility and hired mercenaries from Europe.
 This changed during the English Civil War, when Cromwell formed his New Model Army of 50,000 men.
 This professional body of soldiers proved more effective than untrained militia, and enabled him to exert control over the country.